grantcurell/projects/Custom NVMe Debug Driver/README.md

 When there is an error it logs to both the /proc and to dmesg:

+**NOTE**: Just to fully clarify, it will not do this by deafult.
+I just did this for testing.
+I left the code in place so you can uncomment it.

 ```bash
 [root@nvme linux-5.14.0-362.18.1.el9.x86_64]# dmesg
 [  966.884545] log_specific_nvme_error: logging error status 0x0